 Instructions

-• Step 5: Bake in the oven for 5-6 minutes, until the caramel sauce is bubbly around the edges.
+- Bake: Place the pan in the oven and bake for 5-6 minutes, or until the toffee is bubbly around the edges.

-• Step 6: Remove from the oven, and sprinkle chocolate chips evenly over the toffee.
-Place the baking sheet back in the oven for 2 minutes.
-Remove the baking sheet from the oven, and use a spatula to spread the chocolate chips on the toffee.
+- Melt the chocolate: Remove from the oven and sprinkle chocolate chips evenly over the top.
+Return to the oven for 2 minutes to soften, then use a spatula to spread the melted chocolate into an even layer..

-• Step 7: Sprinkle toffee bits evenly on top of the melted chocolate.
-Place the pan in the freezer for 15-30 minutes, until cool and hardened.
+- Top it off: Sprinkle toffee bits (or nuts, if using) evenly over the warm chocolate layer.
+Transfer the pan to the freezer for 15-30 minutes, or refrigerate until set and hardened.

-• Step 8: When the candy has cooled and hardened, use a knife to slice it into squares or break into pieces.
+- Break into pieces: Once firm, lift the candy off the sheet and use a knife to cut into squares or break into pieces.
+Enjoy!

 Video